USA and the UK

 In addition, obtaining the visa for your employees usually takes another two weeks.

-If you are looking for a speedier method, you can pay for a premium processing service.
-In this way, you may receive your response within 15 calendar days.
+If you are looking for a speedier method, you can pay for a premium processing service which might allow you to receive your response within 15 calendar days.